 - Don’t lie.
 If you provide “false or misleading information” to Instagram when applying for verification, you may encounter suspension or even get a permanent ban.

-If you want to verify your Instagram account, you’ve probably happened to see questionable offers in your or other pages’ comments and in DM.
-These offers often come from scammers who guarantee to have your account verified on Instagram for money or even your account credentials.
+If you want to verify your Instagram account, you’ve probably happened to see questionable offers in your or other profiles’ comments or in DM.
+These offers come from scammers who guarantee to have your account verified on Instagram for money or even your account credentials.

 Other hackers cheat influencers with fake verification services.
 Scammers with a blue checkmark next to their names comment on influencers’ posts and offer to sell a verification badge.

-Of course, that’s primarily Instagram’s fault that the verification process is so opaque that people tend to believe scammers who want their money for the badge they probably don’t even need in the first place.
+That’s primarily Instagram’s fault that the verification process is so opaque that people tend to believe scammers and give money for the badge they probably don’t even need in the first place.

 1. Open your Instagram profile.